floppydisk525/CodingTracker/README.md

 There is also a youtube video for this program:
 https://www.youtube.com/watch?v=tvrfIMiG3-s&list=PL4G0MUH8YWiBxCvNXnGea4hyRX__uVg6-&index=3

-This program is a very basic CRUD program interfaced with the console.
+This program is a very basic CRUD program that uses the console as the user interface.
 There are a couple of packages (listed below) that help the programmer complete the program.

 ## Packages used in this program
 ### Configuration Manager